-If you’ve built a devoted and loyal fanbase by offering compelling content that helps people in some way, whether that’s by providing advice, information or just entertainment, there’s a good chance they’ll pay a small fee to access your content each month.
+If you’ve built a devoted and loyal fanbase by offering compelling content that helps people in some way, whether that’s by providing advice, information, or just entertainment, there’s a good chance they’ll pay a small fee to access your content each month.

 To do this, you could try one of the following options:

-Create your own private membership platform.
+Create your own private membership platform

 Again, if you’re all about having 100% creative control over your brand, then it could be worth the added cost to work with an app or web developer to create a private membership platform that’s completely customized to your brand, style, and needs.

-With Patreon, creators have access to a turnkey solution for creating their own membership platform.
-Over 200,000 creators have joined Patreon as a way to monetize their business and promote their art, products or service offerings.
+About 228,000 creators have joined Patreon as a way to monetize their businesses and promote their art, products, or service offerings.
 Anyone from podcasters to writers to visual artists to reiki healers can join, and the platform only takes 5-12% of your monthly earnings as the fee for using the platform.

 Once you’ve built a solid following through your podcast, you’ll be able to leverage this community by offering them tangible products and services as an extension of your brand.

 Whatever you’re selling, it doesn’t necessarily have to be related to your podcast content.
 If you have a devoted and loyal fanbase who appreciates the authentic content you release through your podcast, there’s a good chance they’ll love the same things you love and feel compelled to purchase them through you.

-Here are some ideas for products, services and merchandise you could sell via your website or even an Etsy shop:
+Here are some ideas for products, services, and merchandise you could sell via your website or even an Etsy shop:

 This monetization strategy is pretty straightforward, so it’s definitely an easy way to top up your monthly income that you won’t want to miss out on.

 You don’t even necessarily have to pair your podcast content with video—a simple graphic image to act as the visual aspect will do the trick.
-But also note, this strategy requires a very high audience volume to effectively monetize your show.
+But also note, that this strategy requires a very high audience volume to effectively monetize your show.

 As we’ve already covered, once you’ve built a devoted and loyal fanbase and increased your brand exposure, the world is pretty much your oyster as far as monetization strategies go.

-If you’ve amassed a solid amount of listeners, downloads and followers through your podcast, don’t be shy—take advantage of your newfound fame by leveraging other opportunities in your community and abroad.
+If you’ve amassed a solid amount of listeners, downloads, and followers through your podcast, don’t be shy—take advantage of your newfound fame by leveraging other opportunities in your community and abroad.
 Some examples may include:

-If people like listening to your podcast, chances are, they’ll pay to see you speak live and in-person at conferences, events and more.
+If people like listening to your podcast, chances are, they’ll pay to see you speak live and in person at conferences, events, and more.

 As we’ve already noted, selling products and services such as coaching, teaching, healing techniques and more is a great way to monetize, depending on your skills and expertise.

-Many creators today will simply ask their followers and community to donate money through their brand’s website, GoFundMe or a similar platform so they can keep their business going and raise funds for things like new podcasting equipment.
+Many creators today will simply ask their followers and community to donate money through their brand’s website, GoFundMe, or a similar platform so they can keep their business going and raise funds for things like new podcasting equipment.